drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/02.install-update/06.extending/docs.md

 * [Commerce Shipping] makes it possible to ship physical products to your customers.
 * [Commerce Recurring] makes it possible to provide subscriptions and recurring billing.
-* [Commerce Variation Cart Form] provides an alternative add-to-cart form for specific use cases.

 Extending your composer-managed site with additional modules is a straightforward process.
 Each Drupal module has its own project page on